 Asparagus need regular watering, so keep the soil moist.
 This is especially important in sandy soil, which drains quickly and does not hold water for long.

 According to the University of Minnesota Extension, asparagus plants will not show signs of drought stress.
-For this reason, it is important to watch the soil carefully and keep it watered.
+For this reason, it is important to check the soil carefully and keep it watered.

 Putting mulch on top of your soil will help to retain moisture, especially during periods of hot, dry weather.
 If you find that you have a problem with dry soil, check out my article on how to treat dry soil.

-Try to water early in the morning, rather than at night, to allow water to soak into the soil before evaporating.
+Try to water early in the morning, rather than at night.
+This allows the water to soak into the soil before evaporating.

 According to the Old Farmer’s Almanac, adding 2 to 4 inches (5 to 10 centimeters) of compost to your soil before planting asparagus is a good way to improve drainage for clay soil, improve water retention for sandy soil, and add nutrients to your garden.

-You can also add a balanced 10-10-10 fertilizer at a rate 2 pounds per 100 square feet.
+The University of Minnesota Extension suggests adding a balanced 10-10-10 fertilizer at a rate 1 to 1.5 pounds per 100 square feet.
 Avoid fresh manure or fertilizers with high nitrogen content, since both of these can burn your plants!

 For more information, check out my article on over fertilizing your plants.

 After adding compost and fertilizer, you can also put mulch over the top of the soil.
 This will help to help to retain moisture and insulate against heat.

 When planting asparagus, start by digging a trench to plant them in a row.
 Leave 18 inches (46 centimeters) between plants.